Maxentius of Aquileia: Background: The Three Chapters Dispute

-Maxentius success in being elected to the office of the Patriarch of Aquileia occurred after the period known as the Three Chapters dispute.
+Maxentius's success in being elected to the office of the Patriarch of Aquileia occurred after the period known as the Three Chapters dispute.
 The Three Chapters dispute had roots early in 551.
 However, the dispute did not pose a threat until it became a significant issue in the eyes Lombard Church at beginning of the 554s.
 Some argue that the Three Chapters dispute was essential a schism, a division caused by strong opposition towards beliefs or theological orthodoxy between two parties.
 Around 551 there was initial proclamation by Justinian I that condemned certain parts of theocratic works and beliefs of the Chalcedonian orthodox in the capital of Constantinople.
 In response, the Chalcedonian orthodox doctrine issued their own interpretation of the relationship between the divinity and human nature of Jesus Christ.
 The Chalcedonian orthodox argued that Jesus has two natures, one human and one divine and that these two natures subsisted together.
 Justinian I's condemnation on specific issues of the council of the Chalcedonian orthodoxy was received badly in the West.
 In Rome, the papacy eventually fell to Justinian I's decision on the condemnation of the Chalcedonian orthodoxy.
 This in turn led to the Northern Italian churches of Aquileia and Milan excommunicating the papacy for its decision to support Justinian I. The conflict between the Northern Italian church and Justinian I's position, and the papacy manifested itself in a debate that would unexpectedly threaten the unity of Christianity.

 In particular, the conflict of The Three Chapter's dispute resulted in the Church of the Aquileia splitting in two.
 There was the ‘new’ Aquileia in Grado, which was pro-Roman, and there was the ‘old’ Aquileia church which retained its loyalty to the Chalcedonian orthodox and wished to be under the protection of the Lombard King.
 The re shuffling of allegiance led to a “degree of cultural separation from Rome.”